Madarao Kogen Mountain Resort

 During Golden Week (the beginning of May), the Na-no-hana (Canola Blossom) festival is held in Iiyama.
 The Na-no-hana park overlooks the river and the plain and is a great spot for some random flower viewing and a picnic!

 The Lake Nojiri Triathlon is an increasingly popular event for both contestants and spectators.
 It held every year around the middle of July.
-The 2009 race was be on 5th July and Lake Nojiri Triathlon entry forms can be found here (in Japanese).
+Lake Nojiri Triathlon entry forms can be found here (in Japanese).
 Competitors came from all over Japan as well as overseas.

 Hiking: From Hokuryuko ski area there are several hiking trails that link up to eventually lead to the Inner Shrine of the Kosuge Shrine.
 It’s a fairly steep slog up hill for forty minutes but the shrine is very pretty and the views back to the plain are great.
 There is also a freshwater spring next to the shrine to fill your water bottle up at!
 Lake Hokuryuko is also often used for kayaking.